 The galvanized steel roof has a vented double roof design which offers you protection from sun, rain, and even snow!
 The Kozyard Alexander Gazebo also has a gutter system to make sure that all water can run off properly on those rainy days.

-This gazebo measures 10×12 feet, and its rectangular shape is perfect for covering any outdoor seating area all year around.
+This gazebo measures 10×12 feet, and its rectangular shape is perfect for covering any outdoor seating area all year round.
 This gazebo comes with double-layered curtains, along with a mosquito netting layer to protect it from the sun during sunny days and insects during the nights.

 A pergola can support a swing, and it can even support a hammock if you prefer.
 Adding a swing or hammock is the perfect way to enjoy your outdoor area even more, and you can even add a hanging couch, bed, or table if you’d like!